Japan in March: The Best Springtime Activities For Tourists

 Fushimi Inari

-Walking through the torii gates is a popular activity for visitors to the shrine, and the hike to the top of the mountain takes about two to three hours.
+Walking through the torii gates is a popular activity for shrine visitors, and the hike to the top of the mountain takes about two to three hours.

 The view from the top is breathtaking, and there are plenty of opportunities to take memorable photos along the way.